ROCm/omniperf/src/docs/profiling.md

 ```

 ### Filtering
 To reduce profiling time and the counters collected one may use profiling filters.
 Profiling filters and their functionality depend on the underlying profiler being used.
-While Omniperf is profiler agnostic, we've provided a detailed description of profiling filters available when using Omniperf with [rocProfiler](https://rocm.docs.amd.com/projects/rocprofiler/en/latest/rocprof.html) below.
+While Omniperf is profiler agnostic, we have provided a detailed description of profiling filters available when using Omniperf with [rocProf](https://rocm.docs.amd.com/projects/rocprofiler/en/latest/rocprof.html) below.

 Filtering Options:

 - The `-k` \<kernel> flag allows for kernel filtering.
-Useage is equivalent with the current rocprof utility ([see details below](#kernel-filtering)).
+Useage is equivalent with the current rocProf utility ([see details below](#kernel-filtering)).

 - The `-d` \<dispatch> flag allows for dispatch ID filtering.
-Useage is equivalent with the current rocprof utility ([see details below](#dispatch-filtering)).
+Useage is equivalent with the current rocProf utility ([see details below](#dispatch-filtering)).

-- The `-b` \<ipblocks> allows system profiling on one or more selected IP blocks to speed up the profiling process.
-One can gradually incorporate more IP blocks, without overwriting performance data acquired on other IP blocks.
+- The `-b` \<ipblocks> allows system profiling on one or more selected hardware components to speed up the profiling process.
+One can gradually include more hardware components, without overwriting performance data acquired on other hardware components.

 ```{note}
 Be cautious while combining different profiling filters in the same call.
 Conflicting filters may result in error.